 The master’s of athletic training at Kent State University prioritizes injury prevention, evaluation, treatment, and rehabilitation.
 Student trainers collaborate with healthcare professionals to offer quality care in diverse settings.
 The curriculum, guided by committed faculty, readies students for fulfilling careers.
 Faculty hold BOC certification and Ohio licensure.

-This program includes didactic and clinical education experiences to ensure students have a well-rounded education.
+This program includes didactic and clinical education experiences to ensure students’ well-rounded education.
 Courses students can expect to take include acute injury diagnosis, cadaver anatomy, physical rehabilitation, and neural concepts for healthcare professionals.

 At the University of South Florida, students can earn their master’s of athletic training.
-This program is selective and equips students with the necessary skills and knowledge to excel as athletic trainers in sports medicine.
+This selective program equips students with the necessary skills and knowledge to excel as athletic trainers in sports medicine.
 This on-campus program spans six semesters over 24 months and includes immersive clinical experiences throughout the curriculum.
-This is one of the few programs in the country anchored in a medical college.
+It is one of the few programs in the country anchored in a medical college.

 Graduates from the program go on to establish successful careers as athletic trainers in various settings, including secondary schools, colleges and universities, professional sports programs, sports medicine clinics, and other athletic healthcare environments.
 Admission requirements include extensive prerequisites, CPR certification, and an undergraduate degree from a regionally accredited institution.